GuardianByte/subdomain-tekover/README.md

 # subdomain-tekover
-Manage potential dangling delegation records in Route 53
+Python script to automate the detection and management of dangling delegation records in Amazon Route 53.
+Dangling DNS records occur when entries point to resources that no longer exist or are inactive, posing significant security risks such as unauthorized resource takeover.